| Funding programmes | Graduate Centre for Postdocs

 • Appointment negotiations

-Calling for a professorship
+Appointment to a professorship

 • Leadership I

-Lateral leadership, sandwich position
+lateral leadership, sandwich position

 • Leadership II